MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 2. TargetName: The domain name of either the alias target (for AliasMode) or the alternative service endpoint (for ServiceMode).
-3. SvcParams (optional): A list of key=value pairs describing the alternative service endpoint at TargetName (only used in ServiceMode and otherwise ignored).
+3. SvcParams (optional): A list of key=value pairs describing the alternative endpoint at
+   TargetName (only used in ServiceMode and otherwise ignored).
+   Described in {{svcparams}}.

 Cooperating DNS recursive resolvers will perform subsequent record resolution (for SVCB, A, and AAAA records) and return them in the